Flygsystem 2020: Partnership

-However, the project is under pressure, due to Turkey's possible end of participation in the Joint Strike Fighter program.
-To tackle this, it was reported in July 2019 that the Swedish government was about to join the British BAE Systems Tempest stealth sixth-generation fighter program; the goal for Sweden is to repose on the British Tempest program to integrate some of its technology to its own Flygsystem 2020.
+However, the collaboration with Turkey was under pressure due to Turkey being removed from the Joint Strike Fighter program.
+To tackle this, in July 2019 the Swedish government signed a memorandum of understanding with the United Kingdom to jointly develop technologies for the British BAE Systems Tempest sixth-generation stealth fighter program; these technologies may be integrated to Sweden's own Flygsystem 2020 project.
+This was extended to include Italy in December 2020.